-The CRNR Review Committee will review, score and evaluate all eligible applications.
-The committee will provide recommendations to the Assistant Secretary for Insular and International Affairs for final project selection.
+The OIA TAP division will review, score and evaluate all eligible applications, with consideration for input from Insular Area leadership and others, before providing recommendations to the Assistant Secretary for Insular and International Affairs for final project selection.
 The Assistant Secretary will select the successful proposals.
 The Assistant Secretary and/or designated official will consider the merit review, as well as the amount of funds available and the following program policy factors when making recommendations for funding: